Skip to main content

 You will need to make a decision based on your own comfort, individual risk of getting COVID-19, and the chance of becoming seriously ill if infected.

-As part of routine prenatal care, women are offered many different screens and tests during their pregnancy in order to promote optimal health for both the mother and the baby.
-Screening for sexually transmitted infections (STI) such as syphilis is routine in the first trimester of pregnancy, or at your first prenatal visit if you present later.
+As part of routine prenatal care, pregnant people are offered many different screens and tests during their pregnancy in order to promote optimal health for both the pregnant person and the baby.
+Screening for sexually transmitted infections (STI) such as syphilis is routine in the first trimester of pregnancy, or at your first prenatal visit.
 New recommendations in BC (and other Canadian provinces) is to continue to screen for syphilis early but to also screen again at delivery.
-Screening a 2nd time at delivery is now being recommended for all women delivering in BC because of the risk of congenital syphilis.
-Congenital syphilis can occur when the woman who has untreated syphilis transmits the infection to the baby, either during pregnancy or during delivery.
+Screening a 2nd time at delivery is now being recommended for all pregnant people delivering in BC because of the risk of congenital syphilis.
+Congenital syphilis can occur when the pregnant person who has untreated syphilis transmits the infection to the baby, either during pregnancy or during delivery.
 The new BC recommendations are to try to prevent that from happening.
-You can read more information here and talk to your health care provider who is supporting you with your pregnancy.
+You can read more information about syphilis screening and talk to your health care provider who is supporting you with your pregnancy.
+For more information about syphilis, visit the BC Centre of Disease Control website

 SOURCE: Pregnancy ( )